Dental Cleanings Protect Your Teeth

 - Increased cavity-causing bacteria

-Taking care of your teeth at home, eating a healthy diet, and seeing the dentist twice a year can cut down on the incidence of cavities.
-Your dental team partners to help you keep a healthy and beautiful smile for life.
+Taking care of the teeth at home, eating a healthy diet, and seeing the dentist twice a year can reduce the incidence of cavities.
+The dental team partners to help maintain a healthy and beautiful smile for life.

 People often wonder whether getting dental cleanings is essential or how often they need to see the dentist.
 Having your questions answered before going to the dentist makes people less nervous when it comes time to sit in the dental chair.